The 56th annual East Texas Regional Science Fair will be held on Friday, Feb. 28, 2020, in the Devall Student Center Ballroom on the Kilgore campus.

 Each school district may bring a maximum of 10 junior division winners and 10 senior division winners from their district fair.
-The junior division is comprised of students in grades 5-8.
+The junior division is comprised of students in grades 6-8.
 The senior division is comprised of students in grades 9-12.
-Both junior and senior divisions are divided into two categories at the ETRSF; biological and physical.
-Entrants must enter one of the four categories (Junior Biological, Junior Physical, Senior Biological or Senior Physical).
+Both junior and senior divisions are divided into two categories at the ETRSF; biological, chemical, matematical/engineering and physics/astronomy.
+Entrants must enter one of the four categories (Junior Biological, Junior Chemistry, Junior Physical/Astronomy, Senior Physical/Astronomy, Senior Biological, Senior Chemistry, Junior Mathematics/Engineering, Senior Mathematics/Engineering).
 Students may enter as an individual project or a team project (maximum of 3 students in a team project).

-Finalists in both the junior and senior divisions from the ETRSF will advance to the state Texas Science and Engineering Fair in San Antonio, TX (this includes students in grades 5-12).
+Finalists in both the junior and senior divisions from the ETRSF will advance to the state Texas Science and Engineering Fair in College Station, TX (this includes students in grades 6-12).
 Students must advance through a Texas Regional Fair to compete at the state level.
 Expenses to the state fair (TXSEF) are paid by either the school or parent.
-The East Texas Regional Science Fair overall winner in the senior division (grades 9-12 only) will advance to the Intel International Science and Engineering Fair (ISEF).
+The East Texas Regional Science Fair overall winner in the senior division (grades 9-12 only) will advance to the International Science and Engineering Fair (ISEF).
 Expenses to ISEF are paid by the East Texas Regional Science Fair (for the student and one sponsor).

 The ETRSF also participates in the Broadcom MASTERS (Math, Applied Science, Technology and Engineering for Rising Stars) Program, a program created by the Broadcom Foundation and the Society for Science and the Public as a science competition exclusively for middle school students (grades 6-8).
 ETRSF has the opportunity to select the top 10% of our junior division projects to compete for the opportunity to be one of 30 Broadcom MASTERS finalists, who will travel to Washington, D.C. in the fall to compete.